maxbarnas/sigkill.dk/writings/scripting.md

 order to embed it within a regular expression.
 You might eye `fgrep -v`, but if you don't need to delete the line, but just change it in some way, that's still not good enough.
-My preference so far is to bite the bullet and the biggest hammer in the toolbox:
+My preference so far is to bite the bullet and use the biggest hammer in the toolbox:

     awk 'index($0,STR)!=0 { /* do whatever */ }' 'STR=any string that you can dream of'